 - Several other factors to a lesser degree

 Calculating the Index of Refraction based on environmental conditions must take all variables into account.
-This is very difficult to get exact, however there are several very good formulas to calculated the expected Index of Refraction.
+This is very difficult to get exact, however, there are several very good formulas to calculate an extremely close Index of Refraction.

 - Cauchy Equations

-- Older equation, works well for select materials
+- This is an older equation that works well only for select materials

 - Sellmeier formula